bigeasy/cadence/diary.md

 Oh!
 Oh!
 Oh!

 How about this: `[Error]` and errors are going to be gathered?
 How about them apples?
 You like?
-Or what if you are doing someting in parallel, that means you get the parallel exception?
+Or what if you are doing something in parallel, that means you get the parallel exception?
 Um, but `[Error]` that means it gets wrapped and propagated that way, or it means that an error handler will get all errors in an array? `[Error, "unable to shave yak"]`.
 Okay, something, something, but abend